ps16ps/Homework4-Stranger-proyect/README.md

  - Convert Leads into Opportunities (leads are converted into opportunities when they show interest in buying the product).

  - Associate an Opportunity with an Account.

  - Associate Contacts with an Opportunity.

+## IMPORTANT
+To pass the tests you must not have any project up (neither the service you are testing nor the config-service).
+When building the services, the first one will be config-service and then eureka-service, the rest can be built in any order.

 ## How does the program work?